 Shrub to 4 m tall, occasionally a small tree to 10 m.
 New shoots glabrous.
 Leaves narrowly linear to oblanceolate to 100 mm long and 6 mm wide, flat to terete with a curved point.
 Usually green to grey-green glabrous, sometimes scurfy.
-Inflorescences axillary racemes with 2–4 globular, golden flower-heads.
+Inflorescences axillary racemes with 2-4 globular, golden flowers.
+Flowering between August and October.
 Fruits are long, straight pod to 15 cm long and 7 mm wide.
-Seeds are hard, dark brown to black, ovoid to ellipsoid seed to 6 mm long to 2.5 mm wide.
+Seeds are dark brown to black, ovoid to ellipsoid to 6 mm long to 3 mm wide.
 Seed embryo type is investing.

 Seed collection and propagation

 Collect seeds between October and December.
 Collect mature pods that are turning brown, with hard, dark seeds inside.
 Place the pods in a tray and leave to dry for 1-2 weeks or until the pods begin to split.
 Then rub the dried pods to dislodge the seeds.
 Use a sieve to separate any unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From three collections, the seed viability was high, ranging from 85% to 95%.
+Seed viability is usually high.
 This species has physical dormancy that needs to be overcome for the seed to germinate (e.g. nicking or softening the seed coat).

 |Location||No. of seeds|

 |9,402 (191.1 g)|